 Jim Power is a graduate of University College, Dublin with a BA in Economics & Politics, and a Master of Economic Science Degree.
 During a career within the financial services industry, he has worked as Treasury Economist at AIB Group and Chief Economist at Bank of Ireland Group Treasury and Friends First Group.

-He writes regular columns in both The Examiner and The Sunday Business Post online edition and contributes to numerous other newspapers and magazines on an occasional basis.
+He writes regular columns in The Irish Examiner and contributes to numerous other newspapers and magazines on an occasional basis.
 He is also a frequent contributor to radio and TV on a variety of different shows.
+He is a regular podcaster on podcasts such as The Stand and Win Happy.

 ‘The Potential Impact on Irish Media of the Public Health (Alcohol) Bill 2015’, in 2017 for the Irish Media Industry in June 2017